TN 172 (11-24)

 D. Medical review by an MC or PC

 A medical review includes assessing impairment severity, the RFC, and related medical issues.
 The MC or PC reviews the adjudicating component's medical assessment and may independently arrive at a different assessment of impairment severity or RFC than the adjudicating component.
 It is NOT a “de novo” review.
-If the adjudicating component’s assessment complies with SSA disability program policy, and the evidence in file fully supports and documents the assessment, the MC or PC must not substitute his or her judgment.
+If the adjudicating component’s assessment complies with SSA disability program policy, and the evidence in file fully supports and documents the assessment, the MC or PC must not substitute their judgment.

 As part of their medical and response, the MC or PC should: